qe-collaborative-services/1115-hub/README.md

   Javascript runtime and put it in your `PATH`.
 - Download [DuckDB](https://duckdb.org/docs/installation) 0.9+ for data
   orchestration operations and put it in your `PATH`.
+- Download [SQLite](https://www.sqlite.org/download.html) embedded database and
+  put it in your `PATH`.
 - Download [SQLPage](https://github.com/lovasoa/SQLpage/releases) SQL browser
   and put it in your `PATH`.
 This is not strictly required but highly recommended for easier diagnostics.